 Robert J. Davis, C.Dir - Mr. Davis spent over 32 years in the aviation industry with 30 years of this time in the airline sector at the management and executive level.
-He was President & CEO of Bradley Air Services Ltd./First Air for over ten years, and Executive Vice-President of Air Inuit Ltd. for 19 years.
-Mr. Davis reported to the Board of Directors at both airlines and was responsible for all aspects of the companies, including financial matters.
-During his tenure at these companies, the accounting department senior staff reported directly to him, he participated in all Audit Committee meetings and had oversight of financial information prepared and presented to the companies' Boards of Directors.
+He was President & CEO of Bradley Air Services Ltd./First Air for over ten years, and Executive Vice President of Air Inuit Ltd. for 19 years.
+Mr. Davis reported to the board of directors at both airlines and was responsible for all aspects of the companies, including financial matters.
+During his tenure at these companies, the accounting department senior staff reported directly to him, he participated in all Audit Committee meetings and had oversight of financial information prepared and presented to the companies' boards of directors.
 He is a graduate of the Directors College Chartered Directors Program as well as the Human Resources and Compensation Committee Certified Program.

-Michael DiLollo, MBA, ICD.D - Mr. DiLollo was the CEO of Caribbean Airlines Ltd. from May 2014 until October, 2015.
+Michael DiLollo, MBA, ICD.D - Mr. DiLollo is currently a Senior Director, Investment, Specialty Finance, Fixed Income at Caisse de dépôt et placement du Québec (CDPQ), the Chairman of EINN Volant Aircraft Leasing Holdings Ltd., a joint venture between CDPQ and General Electric, and was the CEO of Caribbean Airlines Ltd. from May 2014 until October, 2015.
 He is a certified Aircraft Maintenance Engineer and Airline Transport Pilot.
 His business and financial experience spans over 26 years in the aerospace industry with broad financial responsibilities in senior management roles including President of Transat Tours Canada (2009-2011) with CDN \$2 billion in sales.
-Other senior management roles involved complex financial environments and initiatives throughout the multinational organization, for which he reported to the public board of directors for Transat AT Inc. Mr. DiLollo was a board member for the Air Transport Association of Canada (2005-2007) and Chinook MHD (2012).
-He is a graduate of the Institute of Corporate Directors.
+Other senior management roles involved complex financial environments and initiatives throughout the multinational organization, for which he reported to the public board of directors for Transat AT Inc. Mr. DiLollo was a board member for the Air Transport Association of Canada from 2005 to 2007.
+He is a graduate of the ICD.

-Umar Sheikh, J.D. - Mr. Sheikh studied Tax law in both Canada and the United States.
-He is currently a labour law practitioner who is serving as General Counsel and Director for the British Columbia Nurses Union, an organization comprised of 44,000 members.
+Umar Sheikh, J.D. - Mr. Sheikh studied tax law in both Canada and the United States.
+He is currently a labour law practitioner who is serving as the Chief Executive Officer of the British Columbia Nurses Union, an organization comprised of 44,000 members.
 Mr. Sheikh has many years of experience in the public and private sector negotiating, auditing and litigating complex collective agreements.
 Mr. Sheikh has multiple years of experience negotiating corporate merger and acquisition agreements inclusive of due diligence on corporate financial statements.
-In fiscal 2017, Mr. Sheikh plans to take several courses offered by the Institute of Corporate Directors and additional courses dealing with financial literacy.
+Mr. Sheikh has taken courses offered by the ICD dealing with financial literacy.

 Louise Tardif, B.Comm., M.A., ICD.D. - Ms. Tardif has significant experience and expertise in financial management acquired during her 22 years working in the financial services industry.
-As Vice President of National Bank Financial and investment advisor, she gained relevant knowledge in the financial and accounting issues of reporting companies.
-In addition to her participation on several volunteer boards, she has chaired the board of a small/medium sized private company and is currently serving as a member of the Finance, Audit and Risk Committee of OPTrust, a large Canadian pension plan.
-She also serves on an advisory panel for the Ontario Securities Commission.
+As Vice President of National Bank Financial and an investment advisor, she gained relevant knowledge in the financial and accounting issues of reporting companies.
+In addition to her participation on several volunteer boards, including that of the National Capital Region YMCA-YWCA, she has chaired the board of a small/medium sized private company, and currently serves on the board of Canvet Publications and as the chair of the Human Resources and Compensation Committee of OPTrust, a large Canadian pension plan.
+Ms. Tardif is also currently a member of the Governance Committee and the Investment Committee of OPTrust and previously served on its Audit, Finance and Risk Committee.